openhab/openhab1-addons/bundles/binding/org.openhab.binding.mqtt/README.md

 stateSubscribeTopic=/openHAB/in/${item}/state
 ```

-## Using the `org.openhab.io.transport.mqtt` bundle
+## Using the transport (org.openhab.io.transport.mqtt) bundle

 When the default MQTT binding configuration options are not sufficient for your needs, you can also use the MQTT transport bundle directly from within your own binding.

 ## MqttService

 Using the MqttService, your binding can add custom message consumers and publishers to any of the defined MQTT brokers.
 You don't have to worry about (re)connection issues, all of this is done by the transport.mqtt bundle.
 The MqttService class is available  to your binding through Declarative Services.
-A good example on how to use the MqttService can be found in the org.openhab.persistence.mqtt bundle.
+A good example on how to use the MqttService can be found in the persistence (org.openhab.persistence.mqtt) bundle.

 ## Eclipse Paho